AgentMC/Sao19/Translate/En/Part8.md

 He was in such a condition that even standing up was hard, and Isukan set down on the bed again, but still denied Kirito’s words.

 "The problem is, in addition to dizzy guards of Lisa, it's me who has been dazzled.
-Th demon... minion of the dark arts master is supposed to be unable to fly until this height, or at least so I thought.
+The demon... minion of the dark arts master is supposed to be unable to fly until this height, or at least so I thought.
 Only the dragons of the Dark Knights Order can fly to this point, but they are prohibited from coming anywhere other than the departure and arrival platform at the back of the castle.
 So, I was convinced that there were no dangers coming in through the window..."

 Both hands firmly gripped knees, and creaking added to the groaning.
 Scheta came to her husband and placed her slender hand on his.